shitianle77/Allele_auto/README.md

 ## 3 Quick Start

-We provide example files in the test folder.
-Here we show steps on running a simple computation with this pipeline.
-We expect this may help users to quickly get familiar with this pipeline.
+We have stored the ginger sample data in the test folder.
+In this tutorial, we illustrate the procedures for conducting elementary calculations utilizing this pipeline.
+Our objective is to assist users in rapidly familiarizing themselves with functions of the pipeline.

 ```
 cd Allele_auto